 - Cornell Brooks – Former President of the NAACP, 2014-2017.

-- Charles McKinney - Neville Frierson Bryan Chair of Africana Studies; Associate Professor of History at Rhodes College.
+- Charles McKinney - Neville Frierson Bryan Chair of Africana Studies; Associate Professor of History, Rhodes College.

 - Claude Steele – Professor of Psychology, Stanford University.